jiratouchmhp/terraform-ai-app/README.md

 ### 4. Setting Up Backend State in Azure Storage
-        Terraform uses a backend to store state files.
-In this project, we configure an Azure Storage Account as the backend for state management.
-This ensures that the Terraform state is securely stored and can be shared across team members.
+**Terraform uses a backend to store state files.
+In this project, we configure an Azure Storage Account as the backend for state management.**

+**This ensures that the Terraform state is securely stored and can be shared across team members.**

-        - Step 1: Running Project to Create Backend State
+**- Step 1: Running Project to Create Backend State**

+        terraform init

+        terraform plan

+        terraform apply

-            - First, you need to create an Azure Storage Account to store the state file.
-Run the following Terraform code without backend configuration to create the necessary resources:
+**- First, you need to create an Azure Storage Account to store the state file.
+Run the following Terraform code without backend configuration to create the necessary resources:**

-            Run terraform init and terraform apply to create the storage account and container.
+**Run terraform init and terraform apply to create the storage account and container.**

-        - Step 2: Configure Backend in Terraform
-            - Once the storage resources are created, configure the backend in your Terraform project:

-            ```
-            backend "azurerm" {
-                resource_group_name   = "rg-terraform-backend"
-                storage_account_name  = "tfbackendstorageacc"
-                container_name        = "tfstate"
-                key                   = "terraform.tfstate"
-            }
-            ```

-            - This configuration tells Terraform to use the Azure Storage Account for state management.
-The key parameter ("terraform.tfstate") specifies the name of the state file to store.
+**- This configuration tells Terraform to use the Azure Storage Account for state management.
+The key parameter ("terraform.tfstate") specifies the name of the state file to store.**

-        - Step 3: Reconfigure Terraform to Use the Backend
+**- Step 3: Reconfigure Terraform to Use the Backend**

-            - Now that the backend is defined, run the following command to reconfigure Terraform to store state remotely:
+**- Now that the backend is defined, run the following command to reconfigure Terraform to store state remotely:**

-            ```
             terraform init -reconfigure

-            ```
-            - This command will migrate the local state file to the configured backend in Azure Storage.
-Terraform will now keep the state in the Azure Storage Account instead of locally.
+**- This command will migrate the local state file to the configured backend in Azure Storage.
+Terraform will now keep the state in the Azure Storage Account instead of locally.**

 ### Authentication for Terraform

-**Configuring Azure Service Principal Authentication** **In order to authenticate with Azure, you need to set the following environment variables with the Service Principal credentials:**
+**Configuring Azure Service Principal Authentication**

+**In order to authenticate with Azure, you need to set the following environment variables with the Service Principal credentials:**

 **Alternatively, you can add these details directly to a Terraform provider file (not recommended for production):**

-    ```
-    provider "azurerm" {
+    backend "azurerm" {
-    client_id       = var.client_id
-    client_secret   = var.client_secret
-    subscription_id = var.subscription_id
+        resource_group_name   = "xxxxx"
-    tenant_id       = var.tenant_id
+        storage_account_name  = "xxxxx"
-    features        = {}
+        container_name        = "xxxxx"
-    }
-    ```
+        key                   = "xxxxx.tfstate"  // State file for application ai zone }

 **Variables**
 **You can define your variables in terraform.tfvars or pass them directly at runtime.
 Here is an example of a terraform.tfvars file:**

-    ```
     client_id       = "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"
     client_secret   = "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"
     subscription_id = "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"
     tenant_id       = "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"
-    ```

 **Example Commands**
 **Initialize Terraform:**